Psychodynamic psychotherapy course

 • hold a professional qualification in mental health or have at least six months direct experience of working, volunteering or shadowing in a psychiatric setting;

 • are established in therapy with a BPC-registered psychoanalytic psychotherapist or psychoanalyst (not a psychodynamic psychotherapist) prior to starting the course, or ideally by the time you apply – please note that you cannot start your clinical work with a patient until you are settled in your personal therapy for at least six months.
+If you need help finding a suitable therapist in your area, please contact us.

 Personal suitability for the work is also an important factor that will be assessed at interview.